ArtinBaharoglu/aboutme/README.md

 # aboutme
 This project conveys information about yourself to people.
-Project includes HTML5, CSS3, and alsa you can do that;
+Project includes HTML5, CSS3, and also you can do that;

 -Fully Responsive
 -Clean and Creative